Frederic L. Holmes

-Frederic Lawrence Holmes (6 February 1932, Cincinnati, Ohio – 21 March 2003, New Haven, Connecticut) was an American historian of science, specifically for chemistry, medicine and biology.
+Frederic Lawrence Holmes (February 6, 1932 – March 27, 2003) was an American historian of science, specifically of chemistry, medicine and biology.
+He was Avalon Professor of the History of Medicine at Yale University and was known for his work developing Yale's programs in history of science and medicine.
+His scholarship included notable studies of Claude Bernard, Antoine Lavoisier, Justus Liebig, Hans Adolf Krebs, Matthew Meselson, Franklin Stahl, and Seymour Benzer.
+He was awarded a George Sarton Medal for lifetime achievement in the history of science and served as a president of the History of Science Society.

+Education and background

-Holmes earned his bachelor's degree in biology from Massachusetts Institute of Technology (MIT) in 1954 and then began graduate study in the history department of Harvard University, where he graduated with MA in 1958.
-His graduate study was interrupted by two years of service in the United States Air Force and when he returned to Harvard he transferred to the department of the history of science, graduating with PhD in 1962 with thesis Claude Bernard and the concept of internal environment.
-For his dissertation, he reconstructed Claude Bernard's path of discovery of basic physiological functions, such as those of the liver, on the basis of Bernard's laboratory books from the 1840s.
+Born in Cincinnati, Ohio, Holmes earned his bachelor's degree in quantitative biology from Massachusetts Institute of Technology (MIT) in 1954 and then began graduate study in the history department of Harvard University, where he graduated with MA in 1958.
+His graduate study was interrupted by two years of service in the United States Air Force ROTC and when he returned to Harvard he transferred to the department of the history of science, graduating with PhD in 1962 with thesis Claude Bernard and the concept of internal environment under the direction of Everett Mendelsohn and John Edsall.
+For his dissertation, he reconstructed Claude Bernard's path of discovery of basic physiological functions, such as those of the glucogenic functions of the liver, on the basis of Bernard's laboratory books from the 1840s.
 Mirko Grmek referred the laboratory books to Holmes.
-He then spent two years at MIT as a postdoc.
-At Yale University he became in 1964 an assistant professor and in 1968 an associate professor of the history of science.
-In 1972 he became a professor at the University of Western Ontario and head of his department.
-In 1979 he returned to Yale as a full professor and chair from 1979 to 2002 of the Section of the History of Medicine in the Yale School of Medicine.
+He died in New Haven, Connecticut at the age of 71, on March 27, 2003.